Compactification and trees of spheres covers

-\begin{remark} If a dynamical system berween trees of marked spheres (in $\revTC_{\bf F,X}$) satisfies the two annuli lemmas and the branches lemma, we can hope that it is in the adherence of $\rat_{\bf F}$ but this is an open question. \end{remark}
+\begin{remark} In \cite{A2} are proven several general properties about dynamical systems between trees of spheres which are limits of dynamical systems between marked spheres called the annuli lemmas and branch lemma.
+If a dynamical system between trees of marked spheres (in $\revTC_{\bf F,X}$) satisfies these lemmas, we can hope that it is in the closure of $\rat_{\bf F}$ but this is still an open question. \end{remark}